gvwilson/thirdbit/_posts/2019/02/2019-02-28-things-i-didnt-tweet.md

     Ditto "seamless";
     nobody ever says, "Oh, we offer seamful integration---very seamful."

--   The truth points to itself.
+-   The truth (still) points to itself.

 -   You can run JavaScript code using Node from inside RMarkdown documents by using a `{node}` language specifier.
     If I had known this six months ago,